 Birth Flower for August

-Similar to birth stones, birth flowers are flowers that are associated with each month of the year.
+Like birthstones, birth flowers are assigned to each month of the year.

-These birth flowers are stemmed from floriography, also known as the language of flowers, and they were introduced in the 18th century.
+These birth flowers come from floriography or the language of flowers, and they were introduced in the 18th century.

 Do you speak the language of flowers?
-Read on to find out more about August's birthflower.
+Read on to find out more about August's birth flowers and their meanings.

 August Birth Flower - Poppy

-Poppies come in various colours which hold various meanings.
+Poppies come in various colours with different meanings.
 Red poppies symbolise happiness while yellow poppies represent prosperity.
 White poppies stand for sympathy, and purple shows enchantment.

 Gladiolus - Birth Flower August

 The other August birth flower is the Gladiolus.
-Gladiolus, also known as ‘sword lily’, and it comes in various colours - red, pink, white, yellow and purple.
+Gladiolus is also known as ‘sword lily’, and it comes in red, pink, white, yellow and purple.

 Birth Flower of August Gift Ideas

-Our Birth Flower collection has each of the twelve months flower petals paired with the matching birthstone.
+Our Birth Flower collection has each of the twelve month’s flower petals paired with the matching birthstone.
 The petals are taken from real flowers and then cast in silver.
-Connect to nature and specifically the August birthflower with lovely touchable textures.
+August's birthstone is the beautiful peridot gemstone.